-MDPC is committed to providing an effective, well trained and up to date workforce.
-All training is supported by policies and procedures that are updated on a regular basis reflecting a best practice approach to care delivery.
-Additionally a strict process for checking credentials, registration and scope of practice for all clinical staff and accredited medical practitioners is practiced and audited.
+Manningham Day Procedure Centre is committed to ensuring our workforce is competent and appropriately credentialed and trained.
+Our training is supported by Referenced Learning Packages, Policies and Work Instructions that are updated on a regular basis reflecting a best practice approach to patient care.
+Additionally a robust process for checking credentials and scope of practice for all clinical staff and accredited medical practitioners is practiced and audited.

-This is ensured through the provision and maintenance of well-developed orientation and annual mandatory training and competency program including:
+This is ensured through the provision and maintenance of well-developed orientation and annual mandatory training and competency program.

-If you require information about staff training or results regarding safety and quality activities and outcomes at MDPC, please contact the Chief Executive Officer, Leanne Kemp, on firstname.lastname@example.org.
+If you require information about staff training or results regarding safety and quality activities and outcomes at Manningham Day Procedure Centre, please contact Denise Penn Director of Nursing (email@example.com) .

 Patient Feedback and Consumer Engagement- How can you help us manage Safety and Quality

-Please feel welcome to complete a patient feedback form, available in reception and on our website, or alternatively you may email our Director of Nursing on email@example.com
+Please feel welcome to complete a patient feedback form, available under the Patient Feedback tab and also available in hard copy at our reception.
+Alternatively you may email our Director of Nursing on firstname.lastname@example.org

 Would you like further information?